-I am making changes to the visit visa requirement for Kuwaiti nationals holding diplomatic and special passports issued by Kuwait.
-When travelling to the UK for the purpose of an official or general visit, they will no longer have to obtain a visit visa to travel to the UK.
+I am making changes to the visit visa requirement for Bahraini nationals.
+Bahraini nationals who hold diplomatic and special passports issued by Bahrain when travelling to the UK for the purpose of a general visit will no longer have to obtain a visit visa to travel to the UK.

 The Government keep visa regimes under constant review to ensure that the UK has the right visa requirements set in the right places, aligned to risk.
 Today, I am laying changes to the immigration rules to require all Venezuelan nationals to obtain a visa before visiting the UK.
 UK visas and immigration continues to be focused on delivering an excellent customer service and ensuring that the UK maintains a competitive visa system that can innovate in order to ensure that Britain succeeds in the global race.